jaarah855-hub/Credit-Risk-Analysis--Python-ML/README.md

 ## 📌 Project Overview

-This project analyzes a portfolio of 10,000 funded loans with the objective of understanding credit risk at both loan-level and portfolio-level.
+This project analyzes a large portfolio of funded loans with the objective of understanding credit risk at both loan-level and portfolio-level.

 Rather than focusing on loan approval (pre-origination), the project answers post-origination business questions, such as: